Nestle faces new coffee rival as Vietnam targets instant market

 Vietnam aims to double the value of its annual coffee exports to US$6 billion in the next decade, according to Nguyen Do Anh Tuan, head of the agriculture ministry's international cooperation department.

-The plan includes increasing the volume of green beans used in the intensive coffee-processing sector to 30 per cent-to-40 per cent of the country's total output from the current 10 per cent, leaving a smaller quantity available for export as unroasted, green beans.
+The plan includes increasing the volume of green beans used in the intensive coffee-processing sector to 30-40 per cent of the country's total output from the current 10 per cent, leaving a smaller quantity available for export as unroasted, green beans.

 Vietnam shipped 1.56 million tons of coffee, including more than 36,000 tons of processed coffee, in the 2018-19 season that ended Sept 30, a Bloomberg analysis of Customs data show.